 - 4.2 Budget proposals shall be submitted to Members, accompanied by a report from the Finance Manager.
-This report shall: - a) identify proposed developments and any savings; - b) report to the relevant Committee on resource availability, generation and allocation, financial policies and keep the Committee informed with respect to the Council's finances and financial performance; - c) advise the relevant Committee and Council on maintaining adequate levels of reserves. - 4.3 The Finance Manager shall present, for consideration not later than 31st January in each year, to the relevant Committee a draft budget for the following financial year.
-The Chief Finance Officer shall then further reflect the views of Committee when presenting the final budget report for approval by the Council not later than 28th February in each year. - 4.4 The Chief Finance Officer shall ensure that a detailed budget is correctly recorded on Agresso, as soon as practicable after the budget is approved by the Council.
+This report shall: - a) identify proposed developments and any savings; - b) report to Resources and Finance Committee on resource availability, generation and allocation, financial policies and keep the Committee informed with respect to the Council's finances and financial performance;

+- c) advise Resources and Finance Committee and Council on maintaining adequate levels of reserves. - 4.3 The Finance Manager shall present, for consideration not later than 31st January in each year, to the Resources and Finance Committee a draft budget for the following financial year.
+The Chief Finance Officer shall then further reflect the views of Resources and Finance Committee when presenting the final budget report for approval by the Council not later than 28th February in each year. - 4.4 The Chief Finance Officer shall ensure that a detailed budget is correctly recorded on Agresso, as soon as practicable after the budget is approved by the Council.